criteo/criteo-api-marketingsolutions-php-sdk/docs/Api/CreativeApi.md

-Get an Ad with its id
+Get an Ad from its id

 ### Example